juanmirocks/STRING-tagger-server/README.md

  1. from larsjuhljensen/tagger we created a new dockerfile
  2. The dockerfile is adapted to our needs and it downloads the correct data (currently using worm_data for testing)
  3. Included requirements.txt in the dockerfile which can be modified when we need to modify it
- 4. Copied a new server.py and Makefile in the right directory
+ 4. Copied a new server.py
  5. Do the tests and check the results

-* Modifying the work so that all the parameters can be given directly through the API:
+* Modifying the work:
- 1. Create correct forms and re-directing
- 2. Validate the inputs
+ 1. Validate the inputs
- 3. Validate the outputs and maybe put the output in a separate file
+ 2. Validate the outputs and check correctness

  * Added unit tests and changed the way the queries are done:
- 1. Specify in the link what you want tagged
+ 1. Specify what you want tagged
  2. Validate the inputs in tests
  3. Automated tests can be run in order to stabilize the software against failures when changing methods